What If Every Accelerator Cohort Made the Next One Smarter?

 Partners are the bottleneck.
 Their time, their memory, their ability to give the right advice to the right founder at the right moment.
 That's what constrains how much value an accelerator can deliver.
 This system doesn't replace partner judgment.
 It compounds it.

-For the accelerator as an institution, the benefit is structural: a knowledge asset that grows with every cohort, that doesn't walk out the door when a partner moves on, and that makes the program more valuable over time rather than starting from scratch every twelve weeks.
+For the accelerator as an institution, the benefit is structural: a knowledge asset that grows with every cohort, doesn't walk out the door when a partner moves on, and makes the program more valuable over time instead of starting from scratch every twelve weeks.

 Let's talk